I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Morioka, Japan is the capital city of Iwate Prefecture, part of the Tohoku region.
 Not many visitors make it to this area of Japan, which is a shame because there’s beautiful scenery in every direction.
 Morioka is a great base for making day trips to Lake Tazawa, Hachimantai, Tono, and plenty of other landscapes.
 It’s also home to the three great noodles of Morioka.
 Eating all those noodles will make you thirsty, so then there’s beer.
-Here’s my guide to the best craft beer in Morioka.
+Here’s my guide to the best craft beer in Morioka, featuring my favorite breweries and bars from my visit.

 Baeren Brewery

 No discussion of Morioka’s beer scene would be complete without mentioning Baeren Brewery.
-Baeren is the dominant player locally, with a large brewery and a couple of brewpubs in town.
+Baeren is the dominant player locally, with a large brewery and a few brewpubs and restaurants in town, including one right outside Morioka station.
 Their beer can also be found at several other bars.
 Chances are good that if you’re drinking craft beer in Morioka, you’re drinking Baeren.
 They focus mostly on German styles.

 After a long post-noodle walk, I made it to Baeren Brewery, which is on the northern edge of Morioka.
 I hadn’t researched it beforehand, besides seeing that it was a place that existed.
 The brewery is spread across a few buildings on the property.

-When I went inside the main building, I quickly realized that it’s not exactly set up with a tasting room like many breweries are.
+When I went inside the main building, I quickly realized it wasn’t set up with a tasting room like many breweries.
 There’s a gift shop where you can purchase bottles & other items, along with one tap.

 Brewery address: 1 Chome-3-31 Kitayama, Morioka, Iwate 020-0061, Japan (map)